MatuxGG/ModManager/README.md

 - A .zip with of the Among Us modded directory

 Then, join the [discord](https://mm.matux.fr/discord) and send your repository link.
 It will be a pleasure adding your mod. :)

+Note: This section will be rewritten soon to help you use te new account system ! :)

 ## Credits & Resources